Julian Johnson: Religious studies

 Over the years, he took to studies of various religious and philosophical teachings, including Christian Science, Freemasonry, New Thought, Rosicrucianism, Spiritualism, Blavatskyan Theosophy, and world religions.
 His spiritual explorations culminated when he visited an old friend (Julia McQuilkin in Oregon) who was a disciple of Sawan Singh of Beas, India.
 Convinced that he had found his path, Johnson requested initiation, which was arranged for by Dr. Harold Brock.
 After a year, Johnson left once more for India on 24 March 1932.
 (At the two-week stopover in Hawaii, he had discussions on religion with the English Jodo Shinshu priest Ernest "Shinkaku" Hunt [1876–1967] of the Hongwanji.)

 Move to India

-Dr. Johnson was the first American to live permanently at Radha Soami Satsang Beas, in Beas, where he became busy with study, writing, some medical work, meditation, and traveling with Sāwan Singh.
+Dr. Johnson was the first American to live permanently at the "Dera Baba Jaimal Singh" (the "Tent of Baba Jaimal Singh"), the central colony of the Radha Soami Satsang Beas organization, then in the rural town of Beas in the undivided Panjab province of British India, but now Beas City, East Punjab state.
+At the "Dera," Johnson was busy with study, writing, some medical work, meditation, and traveling with Sāwan Singh.
 Johnson edited Sardār Seva Singh's English translation of "Soamiji Maharaj" Shiv Dayal Singh's Sar Bachan.
 Johnson also coined the term "Audible Life Stream".
-He wrote five books at the Dera, four of which were published: With a Great Master in India (1934, autobiographical), Call of the East (autobiography), The Unquenchable Flame (biography of his wife Elizabeth, written in first person), and his magnum opus The Path of the Masters.
+He wrote five books in all at the Dera, four of which were published: With a Great Master in India (1934, autobiographical), Call of the East (autobiography), The Unquenchable Flame (biography of his wife Elizabeth, written in first person), and his magnum opus The Path of the Masters.